Misbah mulls pace change as Pakistan seek series leveller

 -

-Misbah mulls pace change as Pakistan seek series levellerBy AFPDecember 25, 2016Latest : Sports
+Misbah mulls pace change as Pakistan seek series levellerDecember 26, 2016Print : Sports

-MELBOURNE: Skipper Misbah-ul-Haq hinted Sunday that Sohail Khan may come in to break up Pakistan´s three-man left-arm pace attack in the second Boxing Day Test against Australia in Melbourne.
+MELBOURNE: Skipper Misbah-ul-Haq hinted on Sunday that Sohail Khan may come in to break up Pakistan’s three-man left-arm pace attack in the second Boxing Day Test against Australia in Melbourne.

 “Obviously he knows that he needs to be good in the later spells because you have to bowl at least 20 overs a day so he is working hard.
 We are hoping that he will be okay.”